agardnerIT/killercoda_tutorials/openfeature-custom-backend-flagd/step2.md

-[flagd](https://github.com/open-feature/flagd) is a tool created by OpenFeature to demonstrate feature flag usage. flagd is OpenFeature compliant and can read flag configurations from many sources including `files`, `http(s)` endpoints and `Kubernetes`.
+[flagd](https://github.com/open-feature/flagd) is a tool created by OpenFeature to demonstrate feature flag usage. flagd is OpenFeature compliant and can read flag configurations from many sources including `files`, `http(s)` endpoints and `kubernetes`.

 flagd reads a source of feature flags, interprets them and presents an OpenFeature compliant API endpoint that can be queried.